georgringer/news/Documentation/UsersManual/HowToStart/Index.rst

 #.
 Add a new content element and select the entry :guilabel:`News system`

 #.
-Switch to the tab :guilabel:`Plugin` where you can define the plugin's settings.
+Switch to the tab :guilabel:`Plugin` where you can define the plugins settings.
    The most important settings are :guilabel:`What to display` and :guilabel:`Startingpoint`.

    #.
 Change the 1 :sup:`st` select box :guilabel:`What to display` to :guilabel:`Detail view`.